ojosproject/website/news/2024/09-20-road-to-iris.md

 ## Designing and Implementing

-Hello, my name is Jesse David, and I am a 4th-year Informatics major specializing in Human-Computer Interaction at UCI.
+Hello, my name is Jesse David, and I am a 4th year Informatics major specializing in Human-Computer Interaction at UCI.
 I have been involved with the Ojos Project since April 2024.
-During this summer, I have mainly been working on the front end by creating designs using Figma and implementing using NextJS.
+During this summer, I have mainly been working on the front end by creating designs using Figma and implementing them using NextJS.

 ### Designing with Figma